 The Company's Vadodara Light Factory (VLF) has been actively involved in implementing Signify Eco Vision program.
 100% of waste generated is being recycled.
 Many energy saving projects were undertaken.
 Safety of employees is the foremost concern at VLF and working towards providing a safe and accident free working environment is a culture here.
 We have Started monitoring of participation in the INJURY PREVENTION RATE program for people engagement.
-Till march we achieved 90% participation of people.
 Regular trainings and awareness sessions are carried out on Behavior Based Safety (BBS), Machine Safety for the employees to achieve zero accidents in the factory.

-Due to spread of COVID-19 and the critical situation, all safety measures recommended by Local government and Signify safety team are implemented and awareness to the people program "SURAKSHA SAMVAD" has been held to discuss on safety measures related to COVID-19.
+Due to spread of COVID-19 and the critical situation, all safety measures recommended by Local government and Signify safety team are implemented and awareness to the people program "SURAKSHA SAMVAD" are regularly held to discuss on safety measures.
+During Covid-19 pandemic, thermal camera was installed at entry point of factory for fast scanning of person's body temperature.

 The Company's Vadodara Light Factory (VLF), with its focus on the environment and safety issues, has been very well appreciated during various audits done in the year.
 National Safety week, World safety week and World Environment Day are celebrated every year in the plant to spread awareness and safety culture within the factory.
-VLF had replaced the conventional lightings from the shopfloor area with energy efficient LED lights-give us significant energy saving along with many energy saving programs.
+VLF had replaced the conventional lightings from the shopfloor area with energy efficient LED lights- give us significant energy saving along with many energy saving programs.
 One "Six sigma Black belt certification" on Energy saving done after assigned projects completion successfully.
 Also implemented many programs on waste reduction and Energy conservation to protect environment.
 Regular training and seminars are conducted on Safety and started new initiatives like Night duty manager, Monthly Safety Review with managers, Departmental safety committee meeting.
 Injury Prevention Rate (IPR), Industrial Equipment safety standard (IESS) going on and inculcate behavior change amongst its employees in pursuit of the Company's our aim of zero accidents at the site.
 VLF is also actively involved in implementing the Signify Eco-Vision program.
 During the year, substantial part of the waste generated at VLF was recycled.
 E-waste also was disposed through Proper and authorized TSDF-Treatment, Storage and Disposal Facilities.